J4S0Nc/Useful.Utilities/Useful.Utilities.md

 ---
-# ComputerManager
+# Useful.Utilities.ComputerManager

 Collection of computer, domain, and user name functions

-#### ComputerManager.#ctor(System.String,System.String,System.String)
+#### Useful.Utilities.ComputerManager.#ctor(System.String,System.String,System.String)

 Creates a new instance of the Computer Manager connected to a remote server as a different user

-#### ComputerManager.Computer
+#### Useful.Utilities.ComputerManager.Computer

 Gets information about the computer currently connected to.

-#### ComputerManager.Connect(System.String,System.String,System.String)
+#### Useful.Utilities.ComputerManager.Connect(System.String,System.String,System.String)

 Connects to the computer name passed in, leave blank for local

 | Parameter | Description |